top of page

 Elmhurst at Our Mims Retirement Haven, Nov.
 18, 2020

-The story of Elmhurst begins at Calumet Farm, one of the most iconic Thoroughbred farms in racing history.
+Elmhurst's journey begins at Calumet Farm, one of the most iconic Thoroughbred farms in racing history.
 He was born on Valentine’s Day in 1990 to a beautiful bay mare named Mimbet.
-Though Mimbet never won a race in eight tries, her dam Our Mims was a three-time Grade 1 winner and one of Calumet’s champions.
-Mimbet was sired by Raise A Native who was lightly raced, but showed pure brilliance.
-Elmhurst was Mimbet’s third foal and her first and only sired by Wild Again, winner of the inaugural Breeders’ Cup Classic (G1).
-With a pedigree as royal as this, expectations were high for young Elmhurst.
+Though Mimbet never won a race in eight attempts, her dam, Our Mims, was a three-time Grade 1 winner and one of Calumet’s champions.
+Mimbet’s sire, Raise A Native, had a brief racing career but displayed undeniable brilliance.

 1997 Breeders' Cup Sprint winner Elmhurst at Our Mims Retirement Haven

 Sahadi and Ray immediately made some changes to Elmhurst’s career.
-First, they decided to have him gelded.
-Then they entered him into a six-furlong Maiden Special Weight on the dirt at Santa Anita in February 1995.
-The changes in scenery and surface proved to be everything Elmhurst needed; the five-year old gelding won his first race for his new connections.
+They gelded him and entered him on the dirt for the first time.
+The change of scenery and surface proved to be exactly what Elmhurst needed; the five-year-old gelding won his first race for his new connections - a six-furlong Maiden Special Weight at Santa Anita Park.
 He was a maiden no more.

-While the leaders started to make their way around the far turn and into the stretch, their legs tired and strides shortening, Elmhurst was barreling past horses as if they were standing still.
-Midway through the stretch, Elmhurst appeared on the screen in a blur.
-He had all the speed and momentum in the world and was absolutely flying down the middle of the track, passing horses with ease.
-With all the power he could muster, Elmhurst thrust his neck across the wire first.
-The seven-year old gelding had just ran the most sensational race of his career.
-In doing so, Elmhurst set a Breeders’ Cup Sprint record of 1:08.
+As the leaders rounded the far turn and entered the stretch, their legs began to tire and their strides shortened.
+But Elmhurst was charging past horses as if they were standing still.
+Midway through the stretch, he appeared on screen in a blur—full of speed and momentum, flying down the center of the track and overtaking horses with ease.
+Using all the power he had, Elmhurst thrust his neck across the wire first.
+The seven-year-old gelding had just run the most sensational race of his career.

 [Video: Watch Elmhurst (#3) win the 1997 Breeders' Cup Sprint]

-Elmhurst continued to race for two more years, but never again found himself in the winner’s circle.
+Elmhurst continued to race for two more years but never again found himself in the winner’s circle.
 None of that mattered, however, as he had already etched his name into horse racing history with his Breeders’ Cup win.
-He was officially retired at the end of his nine year old season with a record of 51: 8-11-6 and earnings exceeding $1.1 million.
+He was officially retired at the end of his nine-year-old season with a record of 51: 8-11-6 and earnings exceeding $1.1 million.

 "He has taught quietness, kindness, and hope to many," Rocking Horse Ranch's founder Kathy Plaisted explained.
 "He will always be a favorite here at the Ranch — not because of his winnings (although we do love to show off his record-setting video) but because of his amazing spirit.
 Of all the horses I have ever met, he truly has a heart of a champion!
 He has worked hard both on and off the track and is deserving of such a fine retirement.”

-Our Mims typically provides a safe, happy place for Thoroughbred mares to live out their final days, but they couldn’t resist adding Elmhurst, the grandson of their namesake Our Mims, to their barn.
-Elmhurst joined “the ladies” of the Haven on October 3, 2011.
-Elmhurst lived at Our Mims for ten more years, where he brought joy and many laughs to everyone who visited the Haven.
-“Elmhurst loves the ladies,” Our Mims’ website described.
-“He is known to pop bra straps.
+Elmhurst lived at Our Mims for ten more years, bringing joy and countless laughs to everyone who visited.
+As Our Mims’ website playfully described, “Elmhurst loves the ladies.
+He is known to pop bra straps.
 If he sees cleavage, he will pull the shirt out and look down.
 He rubs bottoms and is a genuine cad!
 He will probably be our first sexual harassment lawsuit...
 But he will always be The King of Hearts here at Our Mims.”

 1997 Breeders' Cup Sprint winner Elmhurst at Our Mims Retirement Haven